koa-modules/i18n/README.md

 ```

 > **Tip**: We can change position of the elements in the `modes` array.
-> If one mode is detected, no continue to detect.
+>
+> If the client locale info is matched in one mode, the middleware will stop detecting and take that value.

 ### Dependencies